cblemaster/JwtAuth/README.md

  - The solution will have separation of concerns (ask each class what its job is)
  - The solution will be clean code that is as 'DRY' as I can get it
  - The solution will use the FluentValidation library (which I haven't used before, so I will learn something new)
- - The solution will include logging, maybe from an external library (none of my apps has ever included logging, so I'm learning something new here too)

 ## Database overview
  - There is a script to create the SQL server database (\JwtAuth\Database\JwtAuth-Create-Db-Script.sql)